AntaresSimulatorTeam/AntaREST/docs/install/1-CONFIG.md

 - **Type:** Integer
 - **Default value:** None
 - **Description:** Prevents the pool from using a particular connection that has passed a certain time in seconds.
-An often-used value is 3600, which corresponds to a day. *Not used for SQLite DB.*
+An often-used value is 3600, which corresponds to an hour. *Not used for SQLite DB.*

 ## **pool_size**